A80 road (Scotland): Auchenkilns roundabout upgrade

 Despite long-term plans to replace the Stepps-Haggs section with a completed M80, the troublesome Auchenkilns roundabout in Cumbernauld was replaced by a grade separated junction in 2005 as traffic congestion meant it could not wait for the final upgrade (which at that stage, was still in planning).
-A dumbbell interchange junction between the A80, A73 and B8048 was opened in November 2005, but the widely regarded long-term solution to the A80's problems was to replace it entirely with a motorway which would bypass Cumbernauld completely.
-There was a scheme devised in the 1970s to do just that, which would have linked western segment of the M80, linking to the M8, to the eastern segment, where it connects to the A803 and M876, through what was known as the Kelvin Valley Route.
+A dumbbell interchange junction between the A80, A73 and B8048 was opened in November 2005.
+A scheme was devised in the 1970s to replace the A80 with a motorway which would have linked western segment of the M80, bypassing Cumbernauld and linking to the M8, to the eastern segment, where it connects to the A803 and M876, through what was known as the Kelvin Valley Route.
+However, this was not implemented.